- Wrong colors on AMD GPUs

 To remove the YUV mode, the EDID may be transformed to a human readable format, edited and transformed back by an appropriate tool, or the data may be edited directly with a hex editor.

-cros-chameleon is one such python tool that transforms edid data to human readable json and back.
+cros-chameleon command line tool can transform edid data to human readable json and back.

 git clone https://github.com/rpavlik/cros-chameleon.git ~/cros-chameleon/edid2json.py /sys/class/drm/card0-HDMI-A-1/edid > edid.json